 “I studied mathematics in university and didn’t realise how many career options were out there until my last year.
 Mathematics is something that is used across all industries but is not as commonly heard about.
 Don’t be afraid to pursue it if you are interested in it – there are so many amazing things you could do with it!
 Also, be proactive and willing to take on opportunities outside your comfort zone.
 With this, you will end up with a deeper understanding of how your skills can be used, and maybe even have found your dream career path.”

-Dr Shani Higginbottom is a Research Scientist in Industrial Chemistry and will be attending Session 7.
+Dr Shani Higginbottom is a Research Scientist in Industrial Chemistry.
 Shani works at Alcoa in their research and development group.
 In this role she develops new analysis methods and trials new technologies in the alumina refinery plants.
 We asked her to tell us more about her work life.

-Jane Macey is a Materials Engineer and will be attending Session 8.
-Jane was recently appointed Head of Engineering at Roy Hill.
+Jane Macey is a Materials Engineer and was recently appointed Head of Engineering at Roy Hill.
 We asked her to share some advice for students interested in pursuing careers in Engineering.